 The Aldi Play Rugby poster should be on display in participating primary schools (location at the discretion of the management of the school) and each sticker should be added to the Aldi Play Rugby poster.

 Each participating primary school can have no more than ten Aldi Play Rugby posters in the primary school at any one time.
-Once a participating primary school has completed an Aldi Play Rugby poster (as outlined below), it may request additional Aldi Play Rugby posters on www.aldiplayrugby.com.
+Once a participating primary school has completed an Aldi Play Rugby poster and returned it (as outlined below), it may request additional Aldi Play Rugby posters on www.aldiplayrugby.com.

-When the primary school has collected 300 stickers and its poster is complete, the primary school will nominate one pupil from either 5 th or 6 th Class to complete a test of knowledge (Each registration pack will contain a test of knowledge).
+When the primary school has collected 300 stickers and its poster is complete, the primary school will nominate one pupil from either 5th or 6th Class to complete a test of knowledge.
+The test of knowledge can be found on the bottom of the poster.
 The Board of Management of the primary school undertakes to ensure that it is a pupil from either 5th or 6th Class who takes the test and that no assistance is provided to the student during the test.
-Should there be no 5 th or 6 th class pupil in the school, a pupil from another class may complete the test of knowledge.
+Should there be no 5th or 6th class pupil in the school, a pupil from another class may complete the test of knowledge.
 The test must be completed within the allotted 5 minutes and will comprise of 1 question which will test the pupil’s knowledge.
-The completed test must then be submitted to Aldi together with the completed poster of stickers.
 Only entries with a fully correct test result (question answered correctly), a poster with 300 stickers and the schools full details including school roll number will be eligible for the draw.
 The decision of Aldi will be final in this regard.

 Completed entries comprising of the poster with 300 stickers and the completed test of knowledge and fully completed details should be submitted by the primary school to the following address for entry into the draw: